Do we really need foods for radiation protection?

 - Opt out of unnecessary annual dental x-ray

-But since we are all exposed even with these measures here is my list of the BEST science backed foods to help you avoid damage from radiation exposure.
+These options will help significantly, but since we are all exposed even with these measures, here is my list of the BEST science backed foods to help you avoid damage from radiation exposure.

 The Best Foods to Avoid and Reduce Harm From Radiation of All Types